About the Project

 In 2018, we were delighted to announce the launch of the Brontë Stones Project, a unique celebration of the legacy of the famous sisters.

 Curated and delivered by Bradford Literature Festival and originated by writer Michael Stewart, the Brontë Stones project features four new, original works of writing, engraved onto stones in different locations connecting the Brontë sisters’ birthplace in Thornton and the Brontë family parsonage at Haworth.
-The captivating journey along the four points, of approximately 8 miles, form what is believed to have been the route the sisters themselves often took between the two locations.
+The captivating journey along the four points, of approximately eight miles, form what is believed to have been the route the sisters themselves often took between the two locations.

 In this landmark project, BLF commissioned new works by four of Britain’s best-loved literary and cultural figures, Kate Bush, Carol Ann Duffy, Jackie Kay and Jeanette Winterson, to celebrate the literary legacy of the Brontë sisters.
-The project, which launches at the festival in July, features a new permanent multi-site public art installation set in the rugged landscape of Yorkshire, that the Brontës themselves immortalised with novels such as Jane Eyre and Wuthering Heights.
+The project, which launched at the festival in July 2018, features a new, permanent multi-site public art installation set in the rugged landscape of Yorkshire, that the Brontës themselves immortalised with novels such as Jane Eyre and Wuthering Heights.

 Of the four commissioned pieces, three of the works (by Kate Bush, Carol Ann Duffy and Jackie Kay) respond to one of the Brontë Sisters (Emily, Charlotte and Anne, respectively), while the fourth (by Jeanette Winterson) responds to the Brontë legacy as a whole.

-Accompanied by beautiful, hand drawn maps, created by Yorkshire cartographer Christopher Goddard, the stones take visitors on a journey in the footsteps of these extraordinary Yorkshire sisters, whose novels are recognised worldwide as some of the greatest works of literature to emerge from the 19th century.
-The project will leave a permanent memorial in the landscape that homed and fueled the imagination of these ground-breaking writers.
+Accompanied by beautiful, hand-drawn maps, created by Yorkshire cartographer Christopher Goddard, the stones take visitors on a journey in the footsteps of these extraordinary Yorkshire sisters, whose novels are recognised worldwide as some of the greatest works of literature to emerge from the 19th century.
+The project will leave a permanent memorial in the landscape that homed and fuelled the imagination of these groundbreaking writers.